-Every year in September, the Conservation Education Centre run by the Bombay Natural History Society in Delhi celebrates the Butterfly Month.
-Conservation Education Centre is working towards creating butterfly corridors and to give Delhi a state butterfly
+Every year in September, the Conservation Education Centre run by the Bombay Natural History Society in Delhi, takes part in the nationwide Big Butterfly Month celebration.
+Experts are working towards creating butterfly corridors, giving the nation a national butterfly and Delhi, a state butterfly

 As butterflies breed after monsoon, this time of the year is best for sightings and studying their life cycle.
 To celebrate these vibrant creatures, the Conservation Education Centre (CEC) — run by Bombay Natural History Society at Asola Bhati Wildlife Sanctuary — holds multiple activities for the entire month of September, marking it as ‘Butterfly Month’ to sensitise the people about their behaviour, habitat and conservation.
 The initiative is supported by the Department of Forests and Wildlife GNCT of Delhi.